Archives for Grief and Mourning

 In Rachel Getting Married (2008), Anne Hathaway plays Kym, who is released from rehab in order to go to her sister Rachel’s wedding, which takes place at the home of her father, Paul and step-mother, Carol.
-The particular scene I’ve chosen illustrates what happens when a parent doesn’t or won’t acknowledge his or her proper share of accountability and responsibility; the child is then left holding all of the guilt, until such point that as an adult, the child comes to her own inner understanding as to how things really were.
+The particular scene I’ve chosen illustrates what happens when a parent doesn’t or won’t acknowledge her feelings and/or proper share of accountability and responsibility, in today's terms "owning her own stuff."
+The child is then left holding the bag, so to speak, of the parent's unowned emotions.

+[Part 1 of a 4-part series on the Shadow in film] In this series, we will be looking at four diverse films, illustrating various aspects of the Shadow.
 The Shadow is whatever is unconscious, repressed, unlived or hidden in our psyches.
 One of the purposes of depth psychology is to “bring to light” these aspects of ourselves so that we can digest and integrate them, and so become “whole.”
-The film, “Man on the Train” (French, 2002), illustrates the aspect of Shadow centered around the unlived life.
+Jung himself said that he’d rather be whole than good.